hcandelaria/trilogyed-interview/README.md

 ![Humidity (%) vs. Latitude](./Solved/output_data/Fig2.png)

 #### Cloudiness (%) vs. Latitude
-* The concentration seems to be around 0% or around 80%, mostly scatter around the plot, irrespectively of the latitue.
+* The concentration seems to be around 0% or around 80%, mostly scattered around the plot, irrespectively of the latitude.
 Consenquently, latitude does not affect Cloudiness.

 ![Cloudiness (%) vs. Latitude](./Solved/output_data/Fig3.png)

 #### Wind Speed (mph) vs. Latitude
-* The concentration seems to be around 0mph to 10mph, irrespectively of the latitue.
+* The concentration seems to be around 0mph to 10mph, irrespectively of the latitude.
 Consenquently, latitude does not affect Cloudiness.

 ![Wind Speed (mph) vs. Latitude](./Solved/output_data/Fig4.png)